 Make notes of the profitable items as you find them and build up your own list of these items, then you can make the rounds from time to time and gather up your stock to sell.
 It might be worthwhile to park a buyer in certain areas, just to make it easier to grab those items.

-Click here to automate 90% of the work and make massive gold!
+Click here to automate your work and make a ton of gold!